Adolescents and youth

 Indonesian youth - a foundation for the future

 There are some 46 million adolescents, representing around 18 per cent of the total population.
 As such, this group represents an important foundation for the nation's long term growth and success.

 Youth literacy rates are generally high; latest official data shows an overall literacy rate amongst young people aged 15-24 of more than 98 per cent.
-However, there are notable geograpghic differences - Papua Province reports a literacy rate of 86 per cent, and a total of 13 provinces have rates below the national average.
+However, there are notable geograpghic differences - Papua Province reports a literacy rate of under 80 per cent, and a total of 13 provinces have rates below the national average.
 While girls' literacy is improving, overall levels amongst young women average at under 90 per cent.

 One in every five young Indonesians is neither employed or involved in education, and participation in the labour market amongst girls is significantly lower than for boys.

 While data is limited and of mixed quality, there are a number of studies that, together, indicate that young people are exposed to serious levels of violence in schools, in their homes and in their communities.
 This includes physical violence and sexual abuse.

-The most recent data available reports that amongst ever-married women aged between 20 and 24 years old, 25 per cent were married before the age of 18.
+The most recent data available reports that amongst ever-married women between 20 and 24 years old, 25 per cent were married before the age of 18.
 While there are significant variations between different provinces, the overall national trend is downwards - ten years ago, this figure was nearly one-third.